Do Go On - 400 - The Millennium Dome Heist

 He would have been really going for it.

-We would have had to, at some point, pull him aside and be like,
+We would have had to at some point pull him aside and be like,

-okay, mate, just, hey, just remember this is for everybody
+okay, mate, just, hey, just remember, this is for everybody.

-and you're taking up the whole dance floor.
+And you're taking up the whole dance.

 Stop doing the worm, we'd have to say.

-There was a moment when it cut to him at home on the couch
+There was a moment when it cut to him at home on the couch like he'd been on the stream,

-and he was dancing to it.
+but then they stupid old put this effect on him and he was dancing to it.

 And honestly, it was one of the highlights.

-He looked so great.
+He looks so great.

-they could have just, they didn't have to put Matt up on the screen at all.
+And like, just a shout out again to stupid old because, like, just, you know, they could have just, they didn't have to put Matt up on the screen at all.

 But instead they're like, how can we make this fun?